Last Updated on September 17, 2020 by Creative Parenting

 Raise your hand if you’ve ever wondered to yourself:

-How in the world do I get rid of the pacifier?
+How in the world do I get rid of a pacifier?

 Did you raise your hand?

 This is a topic that can create a lot of angst and frustration for parents.
 After all, we’re talking about removing a prized loved possession from your child’s life.

 Why does this have to be such a frustrating topic?

 It seems like there isn’t a simple solution that’ll both comfort our child and prevent a long-term habit.